awlondon/primarydesignco-blog/_posts/2026-02-06-real-time-html-js-css-llm-interface.md

 Grok experiments with rendering and real-time elements in a more fluid way, but primarily as demonstrations rather than durable interaction surfaces.
 The emphasis remains on speed and novelty, not on sustained, inspectable systems that evolve over a session.^[4]

 Across all of these platforms, the same pattern holds.
 The model can already generate interactive systems.
 The interface acknowledges this only partially, and then reins it back in.
-What users receive is a *representation* of an interface, not the interface itself.
+What users receive is a *representation* of an interface, not the interface.

 {% include ad.html %}